folio-org/docs/content/en/docs/Access/Requests/requests.md

 1. In the Search & filter pane, select **Request type > Pages** and **Request status > Open - Not yet filled** to filter the items down to open page requests.
 2. In the **Requests** pane, select **Actions > Export search results to CSV**.
-3. Save and open the file in a spreadsheet application.
+3. Open the file in a spreadsheet application.
 4. Optional: Filter the report by **Effective location** to see available items within your area of responsibility.